gmc-code/PC-app-development/docs/tkinter_basics/tk_window.rst

     | x: The horizontal position (+ for distance from the left edge of the screen; - from right) in pixels.
     | y: The vertical position (+ for distance from the top edge of the screen; - from bottom) in pixels.

+.. py:function:: attributes('-topmost', True)

+    | Use the window.attributes('-topmost', True) to make the window always stay on top.

 .. code-block:: python